nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 To enable tracing, you must configure two resources:

 - `NginxProxy`: This resource contains global settings relating to the NGINX data plane.
 It is created and managed by the [cluster operator](https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/), and is referenced in the `parametersRef` field of the GatewayClass.
 This resource can be created and linked when we install NGINX Gateway Fabric using its helm chart, or it can be added later.
-In this guide we will install the resource using the helm chart, but will also show what it looks like in case you want to add it after installation.
+This guide installs the resource using the helm chart, but the resource can also be created for an existing deployment.

 The `NginxProxy` resource contains configuration for the collector, and applies to all Gateways and routes under the GatewayClass.
 It does not enable tracing, but is a prerequisite to the next piece of configuration.

 - `ObservabilityPolicy`: This resource is a [Policy](https://gateway-api.sigs.k8s.io/reference/policy-attachment/) that targets HTTPRoutes or GRPCRoutes.
 It is created by the [application developer](https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/) and enables tracing for a specific route or routes.
 It requires the `NginxProxy` resource to exist in order to complete the tracing configuration.

-TODO(sberman): link to reference docs

 ### Install NGINX Gateway Fabric with global tracing configuration

 {{< note >}}Ensure that you [install the Gateway API resources]({{< relref "installation/installing-ngf/helm.md#installing-the-gateway-api-resources" >}}).{{< /note >}}

-Based on the collector we deployed above, we'll create the following `values.yaml` file to install NGINX Gateway Fabric:
+Referencing the previously deployed collector, create the following `values.yaml` file for installing NGINX Gateway Fabric:

 ```yaml
 cat <<EOT > values.yaml